carlohamalainen/carlohamalainen.github.io/_posts/2014-02-28-ipywidgets-demo.md

 }
 </pre>

-5. The notebook doesn&#8217;t appear on nbviewer&#8217;s front page, so just naviate to a URL of the form
+5. The notebook doesn't appear on nbviewer's front page, so just naviate to a URL of the form

 <pre>http://your.host.example.com/localfiles/foo.ipynb
 </pre>